LedoKun/028-simple-queue-system/README.md

 # Simple Queue System

-This is a simple, robust queue management system built with Rust.
+This is a simple, robust queue management system built with Rust and the Axum web framework.
 It provides an operator interface for managing a queue, a public-facing signage display for real-time status, and text-to-speech (TTS) functionality for announcements.
 The system is designed for easy deployment using Docker or Podman.

 ## Features

 - **Operator Interface**: A web-based panel for operators to add new calls to the queue, skip calls, and manually trigger announcements.
 - **Signage Display**: A public display that shows the currently served call number and location, along with histories of recent and skipped calls.
 - **Text-to-Speech (TTS)**: Automatically generates audio announcements for calls in multiple languages.
-It includes a caching mechanism to improve performance and reduce external API calls.
+It includes a caching mechanism to improve performance and reduce external API calls, and signage playback runs at 1.1× speed (while the chime remains at 1×) to keep announcements brisk without losing cues.
 - **Announcement Management**: Supports automated and manual cycling of pre-recorded audio and banner announcements, with configurable cooldowns to prevent spamming.
 - **Real-time Updates**: Uses Server-Sent Events (SSE) to provide instant updates to all connected clients (operators and signage displays) without needing to refresh the page.
 - **Docker/Podman Support**: Containerized for easy, consistent, and isolated deployment across different environments.